Snowflake

-A snowflake is a single ice crystal that has achieved a sufficient size, and may have amalgamated with others, which falls through the Earth's atmosphere as snow.
-Each flake nucleates around a dust particle in supersaturated air masses by attracting supercooled cloud water droplets, which freeze and accrete in crystal form.
-Complex shapes emerge as the flake moves through differing temperature and humidity zones in the atmosphere, such that individual snowflakes differ in detail from one another, but may be categorized in eight broad classifications and at least 80 individual variants.
+A snowflake is a single ice crystal that is large enough to fall through the Earth's atmosphere as snow.
+Snow appears white in color despite being made of clear ice.
+This is because the many small crystal facets of the snowflakes scatter the sunlight between them.

+Each flake begins by forming around a tiny particle, called its nucleus, accumulating water droplets, which freeze and slowly form a crystal.
+Complex shapes emerge as the flake moves through differing temperature and humidity zones in the atmosphere, and possibly combines with other snowflakes.
+Because of this, snowflakes tend to look very different from one another.
+However, they may be categorized in eight broad classifications and at least 80 individual variants.
 The main constituent shapes for ice crystals, from which combinations may occur, are needle, column, plate, and rime.
-Snow appears white in color despite being made of clear ice.
-This is due to diffuse reflection of the whole spectrum of light by the small crystal facets of the snowflakes.

 Formation

 Snowflakes nucleate around mineral or organic particles in moisture-saturated, subfreezing air masses.
 They grow by net accretion to the incipient crystals in hexagonal formations.
 The cohesive forces are primarily electrostatic.